lilnasy/lilnasy/README.md

 I have also built [MagicServer](https://magicserver.arsh.sh/docs): easy, automatic HTTPS for Node.js applications.
 Issues and rotates X.509 certificates provided by Let's Encrypt and other Certificate Authorities.
 Built with a modern and robust ACME client (RFC 8555) written specifically for MagicServer!

-I write about my fun experiments in frontend, backend, and devtool engineering.
+I write blog posts about my fun experiments in frontend, backend, and devtool engineering.
 Here's one on [why and how I built my own React metaframework](https://arsh.sh/posts/why-i-built-my-own-metaframework/).

 _Interested in what I do?
 I am currently open to full-time roles in developer tooling and ecosystem engineering._